digitalrebar/provision/README.md

 There are desktop apps for this as well.
 They can drive testing and validation.
 I'm looking at as well.
 Make edits in the app and export the file to swagger.yml in the top directory.

-## Generating the code
+## Generating the Server

 To generate code:
-* swagger generate server -f swagger.yaml
+* swagger generate server -P models.Principal -f swagger.yaml
-* swagger generate client -f swagger.yaml

 This generates the following directories:

-* client
 * cmd
 * models
 * restapi